-4 Credit Hours • 90 Contact Hours (Lecture/Lab Combination) Designed as an orientation to the automotive collision repair industry.
-Students receive an overview of job possibilities as well as learn various types of automobile construction.
+Designed as an orientation to the automotive collision repair industry.
+Students receive an overview of job possibilities as well as learning various types of automobile construction.
 Names, uses, and maintenance procedures for a variety of tools and equipment are covered.
 Focuses on general collision repair and refinishing shop safety procedures with an emphasis on personal and environmental safety issues.
 Students also learn the proper handling and disposal of hazardous materials.